Equivalence for Networks with Adversarial State: Model

 \section{Model}

 Consider a network of nodes $\calV:=\{1,\ldots,m\}$ with state, given by \beq \calN=\left(\prod_{v=1}^m \calX^{(v)},\calS,p(\by|\bx,s),\prod_{v=1}^m\calY^{(v)}\right). \eeq Herein, $\calX^{(v)}$ and $\calY^{(v)}$ denote the input and output alphabets of the node $v$ and $\calS$ the set of network states, respectively.
 This network may represent either a CC or an AVC model.
-These both assume that the state is chosen not randomly but adversarially; in the CC model the adversary chooses a single state $s\in\calS$ that remains constant throughout the code block, whereas in the AVC model the adversary chooses an arbitrary state sequence $s^n\in\calS^n$.
-In this paper we are interested in both problems, but only one at a time.
+These both assume that the state is chosen not randomly but adversarially; in the CC model the adversary chooses a single state $s\in\calS$ that remains constant throughout the code block, whereas in the AVC model the adversary chooses an arbitrary state sequence $s^n\in\calS^n$. {We assume that the adversary is blind,} i.e., that it does not know the transmitted messages, but only the employed codebooks.
+In this paper we are interested in both CC and AVC problems, but only one at a time.
 Studying networks with both CC-type state and AVC-type state is beyond our scope.

-Further we assume that the overall set of network states decomposes into a product of the set of states for the link being replaced by a bit pipe and the set of states for the rest of the network.
-Relaxing this assumption would significantly complicate the problem, as the capacity of a point-to-point channel could be coupled to the behavior of the rest of the network.
-In such a case it may not be possible to have equivalence between a noisy point-to-point channel and a bit-pipe with fixed capacity.
+{We also assume that nodes may use private randomness, independently generated at each node, in their coding operations.
+This will be important for our results on the AVC achievability arguments, in which nodes generated random quantities and transmit them across the network.
+In our model we allow each node an unlimited amount of private randomness (in particular, a uniform random variable on the interval $[0,1]$), although our achievability arguments require no more than $O(\log n)$ bits of private randomness are required at each node.
+Note that private randomness is quite different from shared randomness, which is a significant asset that trivializes many AVC problems; we do \emph{not} assume that any shared randomness is available in this model.
+In Sec.~\ref{sec:avc_randomness} we show that certain forms of shared randomness have no effect on the capacity region of the AVC model, but this is not true for unrestricted shared randomness.}